David Perron: Vegas Golden Knights (2017–2018)

 On June 21, 2017, Perron's stint with the Blues was cut short as he was left unprotected and selected by the Vegas Golden Knights at the 2017 NHL expansion draft.
 NHL analyst Pierre McGuire praised their selection of Perron by saying "there's no question if you're going to be successful and you're Las Vegas, you need guys that can score, David Perron is one of those guys."

 Perron began the 2017–18 season with the Golden Knights for their inaugural season but suffered an upper-body injury during a game against the San Jose Sharks on November 24.
 At the time of his injury, Perron was the second leading points scorer for the team with six goals and 19 points.
 He was activated off injured reserve by the Golden Knights on December 8, 2017, after missing six games.
 In spite of his injury, Perron recorded a career-high 66 points in 70 games as the Golden Knights qualified for the 2018 Stanley Cup playoffs.
 When questioned on the Golden Knights success, Perron replied that "every guy in our room has a chip on his shoulder...and every time we step on the ice it's a fight to prove our worth."

 During the Golden Knights post-season berth, Perron recorded nine points in 15 games.
-He proved to be an asset to the team as they became the third expansion squad in league history to advance to the Stanley Cup Finals in its inaugural season.
+He proved to be an asset to the team as they became the third expansion squad in league history to advance to the Stanley Cup Final in its inaugural season.
 The Golden Knights competed against the Washington Capitals before eventually losing the series in five games.
 During the game, Perron and teammate Reilly Smith scored goals in the second period to take the lead 3–2 but Washington scored the winning goal at 12:23 of the third period.
 As a free agent, Perron chose to return to St. Louis for a third time by signing a four-year, $16 million contract.
 When reflecting on his career-high season, Perron called it the "best year of his life" and he remained friends with various members from the team.